School Climate

 How can AASB help my school climate efforts?

-School Climate & Connectedness Survey (SCCS) – Developed by AASB and the American Institutes for Research (AIR), AASB offers schools student, staff and family surveys each spring to measure:
+School Climate & Connectedness Survey (SCCS) – AASB offers Alaskan schools surveys for their students, staff and families each spring to measure:

 • How students, staff and families view school climate.